 St Mary the Virgin Gamlingay: From the past, for the future - repair, restore, revive.

-A project team has been established to oversee the work needed to repair the damage, restore the medieval fabric to its former glory.
+A project team was established to oversee the work needed to repair the damage, restore the medieval fabric to its former glory.

 The urgent works include roof repairs to make the church weathertight, work to broken and vulnerable windows and structural masonry, essential to protect the valuable medieval fabric within.